sezna/sezna.github.io/content/posts/wine-reviews.md

 |---------|------|--------------------|--------------------|-----------------------|---------------------------------|
 | Hess    | 2018 | Cabernet Sauvignon | Napa Valley        | Hess Select North Coast Cabernet Sauvignon | |

 On the _nose_, strawberries, raisin.
 Light and sweet.
-Strawberry jam,
+Strawberry jam, vanilla.

 On the _palate_, more strawberry, raisin, fresh grape.
-Very sweet with hints of citrus and some cocoa.
+Very sweet with hints of citrus, vanilla, and some cocoa.

 On the _finish_, subtle and not very acidic.
 Does not go on for too long, and is overall enjoyable.

 This is a very easy to drink cabernet.
 Predominantly strawberry with hints of cocoa, if I had to characterize it.
 Very well done and not too challenging to understand.

+_note: Mary hated this wine and said it tastes like dirt._

 8/10